dylan-travis/amz-json-documentation/DRESSER/DRESSER_documentation.md

 ### supplier_declared_dg_hz_regulation

-If the product is a Dangerous Good or Hazardous Material, Substance or Waste that is regulated for transportation, storage, and/or waste select from the list of valid values
+Provide the regulations that apply to the item if it is classified as a dangerous good, hazardous material, substance, or waste.

 **Type:** array